Cucuphas: Relics

 When the first Benedictine community gathered at Sant Cugat in the 9th century, the monastery dedicated itself to the pre-existing veneration of Cucuphas.
 Since the eighth century, Sant Cugat has claimed Cucuphas' relics.
 In the eighth century, Saint Fulrad took a relic of Cucuphas from Sant Cugat to Saint-Denis.
 The relics of Cucuphas occupy a place of honor in the apse to the right of Saint Denis to this day.

 From the 14th century onwards, Sant Cugat kept the martyr's remains in a small chest, decorated with scenes of the saint's life.
 This chest was taken to the parish of Sant Cugat del Rec (or "del Forn") in Barcelona after the monasteries were freed from mortmain.

 In 1950, Sant Cugat commemorated a relic proceeding from this chest of Sant Cugat del Rec.
 The relics are now in the crypt of the basilica of Santa Maria del Mar.

 Many churches in Europe, from the Middle Ages onwards, claimed his relics, including Reichenau; the cathedrals of Braga, Oviedo; and Lièpvre, whose monastery had been founded by Fulrad, who had already brought some of the saint's relics to Saint-Denis.

+The twelfth-century Historia Compostelana contains an account of the relics of Cucuphas being taken secretly from Braga to Santiago de Compostela by Diego Gelmírez, where they were placed in the cathedral.